Crystal field Hamiltonian and anisotropy in KErSe2 and CsErSe2: Experiments

-Powder samples of $\rm KErSe_2$ and $\rm CsErSe_2$ were synthesized in accord with refs. \cite{xing2019_KES} and \cite{xing2019_CES}, respecively.
+Powder samples of $\rm KErSe_2$ and $\rm CsErSe_2$ were synthesized via solid state synthesis under vacuum as described in refs. \cite{xing2019_KES} and \cite{xing2019_CES} respectively; and single crystals were grown via KCl and CsCl flux as described in refs. \cite{xing2019_KES} and \cite{xing2019_CES}.
+We measured powder-average susceptibility at 1~T between 2~K and 300~K and single crystal magnetization at 2~K using a Quantum Design MPMS.
+For the single-crystal measurements, 0.56 mg ($\rm KErSe_2$) and 1.75~mg ($\rm CsErSe_2$) plate-like crystals were used, with field oriented along the $c$ axis (orthogonal to the plate surface) and then with field oriented in the $ab$ plane (parallel to the plate surface).

 We performed neutron scattering experiments using the HYSPEC instrument at the ORNL Spallation Neutron Source.
 Both $\rm KErSe_2$ and $\rm CsErSe_2$ samples weighting approximately 3 grams were loaded in a loose powder form inside 9.5 mm diameter Aluminum cans.
 We measured the $\rm KErSe_2$ spectrum at 1.8~K, 15~K, 50~K and 100~K temperatures for 8 hours each with an incident neutron energy $E_i=9$~meV and Fermi chopper frequency of 360 Hz.
 Additional measurements were carried out at the same temperatures using $E_i=20$~meV.
 The sample was cooled down using a standard 100mm bore Orange cryostat.
 For the $\rm CsErSe_2$ compound, we collected data at $T=1.8$~K and $T=50$~K for 7.5 hours using $E_i=9$~meV and 360~Hz.
 Further measurements were carried out using $E_i=30$~meV at 1.8~K. This sample was mounted and cooled in a vertical field cryomagnet.
 Measurements of $\rm CsErSe_2$ under applied magnetic fields of up to 5 Tesla were performed to evaluate the Zeeman splitting of crystal field levels.
-The zero-field $E_i=9$~meV data for both compounds is shown in Fig. \ref{flo:NeutronSpectrum}.

-We also measured the powder-average susceptibility at 1~T between 2~K and 300~K and single crystal magnetization at 2~K using a Quantum Design MPMS.
-For the single-crystal measurements, 0.56 mg ($\rm KErSe_2$) and 1.75~mg ($\rm CsErSe_2$) plate-like crystals were used, with field oriented along the $c$ axis (orthogonal to the plate surface) and then with field oriented in the $ab$ plane (parallel to the plate surface).
-This data is shown in Fig. \ref{flo:magnetization}.